 State hospitals in Thailand's south are struggling to deal with aging foreigners' suffering health.

 It would seem that red lights in Thailand mean something different to red lights in other countries.

-A hostage was shot by Pattaya Police while the suspect managed to escape unharmed!
+A hostage was shot by Pattaya Police while the suspect managed

 The latest words of wisdom from Voranai, my favourite Thai columnist, ran in today's Bangkok Post.

-A Ukrainian claims to have been kidnapped and held hostage in Thailand for 14 years and forced to work for scraps!
+A Ukrainian claims to have been kidnapped and held hostage in Thailand for 14 years and forced to work